mapbox/Hecate/README.md

 ```

 A features being uploaded for creation must have the `action: create` property.
 Since an `id` and `version` have not yet been
-assigned they should be omitted.
-Should an `id` or `version` be included the server will ignore them, assigning a new
+assigned they must be omitted.
+Should an `id` or `version` be included the server will throw an error.
-`id` and `version` per the servers internal id provisioner.

 #### Modify Features